December 17, 2017

 A fever is part of our body’s natural response to invaders and is a very common early sign that your body is fighting an infection like the flu.
 It may come on quickly, and like other early flu symptoms, is an important step in the body’s quest to get healthy.
 Many viruses, including those that cause the flu, thrive at the body’s normal temperature – 98.6 degrees Fahrenheit.
 So, when the body recognizes an unknown invader, the immune system steps in and heats up the body’s core to a temperature that is not ideal for those germs to reproduce.

 While a high fever can be dangerous and may require medical attention, a mild increase in body temperature when otherwise healthy adults and children are under the weather is completely normal – and is actually a good sign that your immune system is in working order.
-In most cases, it’s completely safe, and even recommended, to let the fever run its course.
+In most cases, it’s completely safe, and even recommended, to let the fever run its course – allowing it to break on its own.

 If you start to feel sudden or excessive fatigue, exhaustion, or just generally run down, it could be a sign that your body is fighting off a bug.
 Exhaustion is a symptom of both the common cold and flu, but is typically more debilitating with the flu, and often means you may be too tired to even get out of bed or move off of the couch.